Allentown Railroad: Construction of route

 In 1855, work began in earnest on the Allentown Railroad itself.
 The route chosen left Allentown in a southwesterly direction, passing through Dorneyville, Wescosville, Trexlertown, and Breinigsville.
 Ducking through Topton, it ran directly through Kutztown and followed Sacony Creek through the hills to Virginville.
-From thence it followed small streams west and north to Windsor Castle, site of the line's one tunnel.
+From there, it followed small streams west and north to Windsor Castle, site of the line's one tunnel.
 It was to be 1100 ft long, with rubble masonry portals.
 Leaving the tunnel, it would skirt the edges of Hamburg and push through the gorge of the Schuylkill to reach Port Clinton.

 By July 1856, the CNJ was prepared to abandon the project in favor of a rival route, via Reading.
-However, the other investors pressed on.
-The Auburn & Port Clinton was merged into the Allentown Railroad on January 1, 1857.
+However, other investors pressed on, and the Auburn & Port Clinton was merged into the Allentown Railroad on January 1, 1857.
 The Panic of 1857, however, brought work to a halt.
-The D&S was foreclosed and reorganized on April 1, 1859, as the Schuylkill and Susquehanna Railroad, under control of the Reading.
+The D&S was foreclosed and reorganized on April 1, 1859, as the Schuylkill and Susquehanna Railroad under control of the Reading Railroad.

 On May 11, 1859, the East Pennsylvania Railroad opened, connecting Allentown and Reading.
 From Reading, traffic could either pass north to Auburn and thence over the Schuylkill and Susquehanna, or west over the Lebanon Valley Branch to Harrisburg.
 The distance cut off by the direct route from Port Clinton to Allentown was minimal, so when the Reading gained control of the Allentown RR on July 12, 1860, it saw no reason to complete it.

 Reading and later operation

 The Reading briefly considered a revival of the project in 1869, but on May 1, 1869, it obtained a lease of the East Penn.
 This road would become a permanent part of the Reading system, and the Allentown Railroad's plans were negated forever.
 The Reading did lay rail on a small segment of the grade from the East Penn at Topton to reach Kutztown, a branch that opened on January 10, 1870.
 The Allentown Railroad remained a corporate entity in the Reading system until it was merged in on December 31, 1945, to simplify the corporate structure of that railroad and to save on taxes, as with a series of other mergers the next year.
-The line survived the bankruptcy and breakup of the Reading: it is now owned by the Kutztown Transportation Authority and operated by the Allentown & Auburn Railroad, which uses historic railroad equipment to haul passengers.
+The line survived the bankruptcy and breakup of the Reading: it is now owned by the Kutztown Transportation Authority and operated by the Allentown and Auburn Railroad, which uses historic railroad equipment to haul passengers.
 They also haul freight traffic.

 A portion of the grade from Trexlertown to Breinigsville was used by the Catasauqua and Fogelsville Railroad to build a branch to local limonite deposits.
 This line, too, eventually came under Reading control.
 Finally, the Reading used a short segment of the right-of-way in Allentown itself to reach a Mack Truck plant in 1917.